-The past – From immersive sound to NOTES ON BLINDNESS
+The past - From sound design to NOTES ON BLINDNESS

-Founded in 2009 by Amaury La Burthe, Audiogaming was first dedicated to sound design, creating softwares for the creative industry: video games, film and animation.
-Since 2013, we develop services and tools for virtual reality.
-Almost immediately after the arrival of the Oculus Rift DK1, we started to craft narrative VR experiences and branded content.
-Today Novelab crafts AR & VR experiences as well as interactive installations.
+Grégoire Parain - Founded in 2009 by Amaury La Burthe, Audiogaming was first dedicated to sound design, creating software for the creative industry: video games, cinema and animation.
+From 2013, we developed new services and tools with Novelab for immersive installations and virtual reality - almost immediately after the arrival of the Oculus Rift DK1, for artistic experiences or branded content.
+Today Novelab produces contents in AR, VR and live installations.

-We started in the immersive industry following solicitations from artists and brands who were interested in innovative ways to tell stories.
-We were lucky enough to have amongst our first projects a mission with Google that resulted in the creation of the Cardboard, one of whose creators – Damien Henry – was a shareholder at Novelab.
-Everything kicked off very quickly after that.
+G. P. - We started in the immersive industry following solicitations from artists and brands who were interested in innovation.
+We were lucky enough to gave amongst our first projects a mission with Google that resulted in the creation of the Cardboard, which one of the creators - Damien Henry - was a shareholder at Novelab.
+Everything was chained very quickly after that.

-NOTES ON BLINDNESS: INTO DARKNESS remains today a reference within XR industry.
-This is the kind of real-life story you can’t miss, in which a great team of creative, authors and producers found the right way to tell it..
+G. P. - NOTES ON BLINDNESS: INTO DARKNESS remains today a reference of the sector.
+This is the kind of real-life story you can’t miss, where a great team of creative, authors and producers find the right way to tell it..
 We always move forward based on meetings, be it co-production or own production.
-MINUSCULE AR was initiated with Romain Bonnin (Flair Production), who brought the idea of adapting the IP into an AR game.
+On MINUSCULE AR, it is a real discussion with Flair (Romain Bonin) who brought the idea of the AR, the most relevant, on the subject.

-The present – The right content for the right platform
+The present - The right platform for the right content

-As for VR, its closed environment offers more security for the creation of 3D models.
-What’s new if for you to adjust your creative process, to get inspired between hybrid cinema for script, storyboard, and video game for iteration, interactivity.
+G. P. - About VR, its closed environment offers more security in the creation of 3D models.
+The process remains the same: hybrid cinema for script, storyboard, and video game for iteration, interactivity.
 Today few people are able to fully understand these two worlds.
-You can make a “VR film” (ISLE OF THE DEAD by Benjamin Nuel, i.e.) without interactivity, or a location-based VR installation (UMAMI by Landia Egal and Thomas Pons produced by Tiny PLanets, in co-production with Novelab and DVGroup): the important thing is to ask whether it’s linear or not, whether it’s real-time or not, whether it’s location-based or not.
-We also make 100% video games for example VANDALS, TYPE:RIDER and lately MINUSCULE AR.
-Experiences based on animation IPs are a lot of fun to craft!
+You can make a “VR film” (ISLE OF THE DEADS by Benjamin Nuel, i.e.) without interactivity, or create a live installation (IMAMU by : the important thing is to ask the question of the linear or not, the real time or not.
+We have already made 100% video games with VANDALS, TYPERIDER and now MINUSCULE AR.
+Animation licenses are a lot of fun, and universes to develop.